sbkapelner/multipageOCR/README.md

 ImageMagick
 (script will install these)

 # Installation
 Mac OSX
 ./install.sh

 # Usage
 ./script
-(if on linux uncomment page count line)
+(if on Linux uncomment page count line)

+Remember to change permissions for both scripts.